Nairolf21/miniJava-compiler/README.md

 * Main/Compile.ml: Puts together the lexer and the parser

 * Tests/Summary.java: file summarizing what our lexer/parser is able to parse.
 Unfortunately, the output is in text form, not as AST.
+To test, place yourself at the root of the project and execute `ocamlbuild Main.byte -- Tests/Summary.java`.

 ## Workflow